apollo1e/bluetoothIOT/README.md

 - **Unit Tests:** Utilize JUnit for unit tests.
 - **Instrumented Tests:** Challenges faced and solved with Bluetooth permissions.
 Tested on Android 11.0 device.

+## For IOT CSC2106

+- base template to be modified to fit the project scope:
+  - include notifications
+  - details of crash
+  - location
+  - time
+  - etcccc